Introduction to Core ML conversion tool

 You should have a FlowerClassifier.mlmodel

 file!
 A working, offline PlantNet application!
-To try it out, I made a sample app and the results are speaking for themselves:
+To try it out, I made a sample app.

-This sample app and the script to convert the model are available on a GitHub repo!
+This sample app and the script to convert the model are available on a GitHub repository!
 Drag your FlowerClassifier.mlmodel

 Limitations

-Core ML is great for quickly getting a model up and running in your apps.
+Core ML is great for quickly getting a model up and running in your app.
 However, there are some limitations due to simplicity:

 -